BradenWoolley/IksOks/README.md

 ---

 ## Known Limitations & Future Improvements
+- **Dependency Injection** - Given the scope of the project no dependency injection was implemented in favour of singletons, however this means there is still some coupling of code.
+Ideally all singletons would be replaced with a service e.g. `IAudioService` to be called instead of `AudioManager.Instance?.SomeMethod`.
 - **Pop-up animations** are currently coroutine-based.
 Replacing with Lean Transition would give designers direct control over timing and curves.
 - **Strike line visual impact** - the strike line could be further enhanced with a winner colour tint and glow effect for a more satisfying win moment.
 Maybe even additional particle effects.
 - **New Games** - `IGameRules` and the existing turn system are designed to accommodate new game types e.g. an AI player without changes to `GameManager`.